dchester/epilogue/README.md

 ### Customize behavior

+Of course it's likely that we'll want more flexibility.
 Our `users` resource has properties for each of the controller actions.
 Controller actions in turn have hooks for setting and overriding behavior at each step of the request.
 We have these milestones to work with: `start`, `auth`, `fetch`, `data`, `write`, `send`, and `complete`.

 ```javascript
 // disallow deletes on users